-The main instrument used in this study was questionnaire titled "ISIS Cyber Command Questionnaire" (ICCQ).
-The questionnaire comprised sections A and B. Section A contained information on personal data of the respondents while section B contained three variables such as operations of ISIS Cyber Command, cyber conflicts, and global economy.
+The main instrument used in this study was questionnaire titled "Isis Cyber Command Questionnaire" (ICCQ).
+The questionnaire comprised sections A and B. Section A contained information on personal data of the respondents while section B of the questionnaire contained three variables such as operations of ISIS Cyber Command, cyber conflicts, and global economy.
 The obtained data were coded for the statistical analysis.